 Let’s say you own a flower shop.
 You make deliveries with a company van, but one day the van breaks down.
 You pay an independent mechanic (who does not work for an employer) $800 to fix the van.
 You paid the mechanic with nonemployee compensation.

 You need to send the mechanic Form 1099.
-In the nonemployee compensation box, 1099-MISC Box 7, you will write $800.
+Write $800 on the 1099-NEC.
 When you pay the mechanic, you do not withhold federal income tax or FICA tax (Social Security and Medicare taxes), which you would do with an employee.

 Still the owner of the flower shop, you also own a car that is your personal vehicle.
 You do not use your personal car for business operations.
 Your car also needs to be fixed, so you pay the same mechanic $600 to repair it.